digitaltrails/vdu_controls/README.md

 │   │   │   └── app
 │   │   │       ├── *.{svg,png}
 ```

-The top `src` folder contains an entry point main for the
-application, `vdu_controls_main.py`, and a `vdu_controls` sub-folder.
-The sub-folder serves to provide a unique prefix for the application's own
+The `vdu_controls` sub-folder serves to provide a unique prefix for the application's own
 imports, for example:

    ```